Sebby37/Lemon-Clicker/README.md

 Here you will find the code for Lemon Clicker, a Cookie Clicker inspired game written in Python 3.8.1 with Pygame. <br>

 ## TODO:
-* Add in upgrades like auto clickers and reduced cooldown time for clicks
-* Remove the ability for the user to hold down the mouse button over the lemon so it clicks immediately after the cooldown period is over
 * Make a better background
 * Jumble up the save_data.lemon file so modifying the score is difficult, this could be dome by simply placing the score in the middle of a bunch of garbage and only reading a specific part of the file.
 * You have different fruits that have the same upgrades, yet different values so each doesn't get carried over